-The Signet model HBS charger is designed as an automatic charger.
-It is available with charging profiles for SLA and FLA batteries.
+The model Signet chargers are designed as automatic chargers.
 The charger turns itself on when it is plugged into the wall outlet and turns off when the batteries are fully charged.
-The charger continues to monitor the battery voltage and if the battery voltage drops below a threshold value, then the charger will turn on again for a short cycle to keep the batteries topped off.
+Once the charging cycle is complete, the charger will monitor the battery voltage.
+If the battery voltage drops below a threshold value, then the charger will turn on again for a short cycle to keep the batteries topped off.